Skip to content

 Chapín Abajo (El Estor)

-While preparing to carry out two arrests in the village of Chapín Abajo, El Estor Izabal, it is reported that 15 agents of the National Civil Police (PNC) were detained by the local population and their weapons and ammunition stolen.
+While preparing to carry out two arrests in the village of Chapín Abajo, El Estor Izabal, 15 agents of the National Civil Police (PNC) were reportedly detained by the local population and had their weapons and ammunition stolen.

 2013